renoirb/htmlcsstherightway/_posts/2013-03-05-creating-and-using-jQuery-events-the-thing-I-wished-I-knew-before.md

 *Did you know that the 'click' event is only a string and you can create any event name you may want?*

-Instead, you may want to use a better way to define event and take advantage of the the concept I just mentionned.
+Instead, you may want to use a better way (see [jQuery documentation `on` method](http://api.jquery.com/on/)) to define event and take advantage of the the concept I just mentionned.

 Imagine we have an accordion managed already grabbing the element's `a[data-target]` click event handler.